 Events that shaped Baby-Boomers:

-Robert Kennedy and Martin Luther King – advocate for the African-American Civil Rights Movement
+Robert Kennedy and Martin Luther King – advocated for the African-American Civil Rights Movement

 Ronald Reagan – advocated tax rate reduction to spur economic growth.